vitaliy-bobrov/metalsmith-blog-source/source/blog/deep-dive-into-array-methods.md

 ```

 ## Context handling
-Some of the array methods, like `map`, has the ability to pass context as the last argument.
-In some cases, it is really helpful, but nobody knows/remember about such possibility and start to use `bind` / `call` / `apply` to change execution context.
+Some of the array methods, like `map`, can pass context as the last argument.
+In some cases, it is beneficial, but nobody knows/remember about such possibility and start to use `bind` / `call` / `apply` to change execution context.

-Let us imagine you have some service to fetch data from REST API, and after response, you need to map all received data, using the same class method and/or properties:
+Let us imagine you have some service to fetch data from REST API, and after the response, you need to map all received data, using the same class method and properties:

 ```js
 class PostsService {